ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

   return; -- wouldn't actually be allowed inside of proc savepoint; see note below
 ```

-Note: to avoid errors, the loose `return` above is not actually allowed inside of `proc savepoint` -- you must use `rollback return` or `commit return`.
+>NOTE: to avoid errors, the loose `return` above is not actually allowed inside of `proc savepoint` -- you must use `rollback return` or `commit return`.

 #### The `COMMIT RETURN` Statement